 Good news: Just as Studio One Artist is integrated with all PreSonus audio interfaces, it’s also integrated with Capture!
 Simply open your Capture session from within Studio One and all your tracks, track names, markers, edits, and even your StudioLive Fat Channel come with you.
 No importing or conversion necessary!

-All fader levels in Studio One will match the levels set on your StudioLive AI mixer.
-Each channel in Studio One will be loaded with Studio One’s Fat Channel plug-in, with the same Fat Channel settings you dialed in on the StudioLive AI mixer.
-Even mutes, solos, and effects sends will be loaded.
+All fader levels in Studio One will match the levels set on your StudioLive mixer.
+Each channel will already have Studio One’s Fat Channel plug-in inserted and loaded with the same settings you dialed in on the StudioLive mixer.
+Even mutes, solos, and effects sends will be set just as you stored them.
 Now you can work with the recording at home while the mixer stays in the sanctuary, yet your recording will sound the same in Studio One as it did during the service.
-This provides a great starting point for any live mix because you don’t have to redo all the good work you did while your were mixing the service.
+This provides a great starting point for any live mix because you don’t have to redo all the good work you did while you were mixing the service.

 Can this technology help us train new volunteers?

 As its name implies, virtual soundcheck allows you to check the sound of your praise band “virtually” – that is, without the band.
 Many modern digital mixers provide some way to do this (some more complex than others) but only a couple have a true virtual soundcheck that is completely integrated into the mixer.
-StudioLive AI mixers are able to provide this amazing experience through Capture’s unique Virtual Soundcheck mode.
+StudioLive mixers can provide this amazing experience through Capture’s unique Virtual Soundcheck mode.

 Virtual soundcheck also comes in handy when musicians are running late because of other commitments, enabling you to dial in a great mix while you’re waiting.
 When everyone has arrived, simply click the Virtual Soundcheck button again to remove the audio from the Capture session, disengage all the digital returns on the mixer, and arm every track in Capture for recording so you can record the rehearsal or service.

-Good news: Track names in Capture are broadcast throughout the StudioLive AI network.
-This means that when your virtual soundcheck is done, the channels on your StudioLive AI mixer, in SL Remote-AI, and in QMix-AI are labeled and ready to go.
+Good news: Track names in Capture are broadcast throughout the StudioLive network.
+This means that when your virtual soundcheck is done, the channels on your StudioLive mixer, in UC Surface, and in QMix-UC are labeled and ready to go.

 Virtual Soundcheck doesn’t just make life a little easier for the people behind the mixer; it can also help your praise leader create a team of musicians and elevate everyone’s skill level.
-Your praise leader can practice with one or two new musicians during the week and let them practice with the rest of praise team without needing to organize a big rehearsal.
+Using Virtual Soundcheck, your praise leader can practice with one or two new musicians during the week with a full pre-recorded band, without needing to organize a big rehearsal.

 What’s the best way to sing/play along with background tracks?

 Easy.
-Just use the Capture or Studio One software to record the backing tracks in advance.
+Just use the Capture or Studio One software to record backing tracks in advance.
 For playback, press the appropriate Digital Return buttons on the StudioLive to route the tracks back through channels on the mixer.
-You could prepare something as simple as a full stereo mix for a performer and the congregation to sing along with, or as advanced as individual tracks that members of the praise band have previously recorded in order to embellish the performance.
-The keyboardist, for example, might prerecord some orchestral tracks in order to be able to focus on playing a main piano part live.
+You could prepare something as simple as a full stereo mix for a performer and the congregation to sing along with, or as advanced as individual tracks that members of the praise band have previously recorded to embellish a performance.
+The keyboardist, for example, might prerecord some orchestral tracks while they play the main piano part live.

 In some of these situations, you’ll want one or more members (usually at least the drummer) playing to a click track.
 A click track is basically just a metronome that makes it easy to sync up the live performance with the prerecorded tracks.
 Since you don’t want the audience to hear the click, mute the corresponding mixer channel in the main mix and just send it to the aux sends for the appropriate performers’ monitors.